-But with limited access to gyms and fitness studios, cold weather, and lots of heavy holiday meals on our plates, you may be wondering how you and your family are going to get much-needed exercise during the holidays.
+But with cold weather and lots of heavy holiday meals on our plates, you may be wondering how you and your family are going to get much-needed exercise during the holidays.

 Whether your Thanksgiving celebration is large or small, there are several creative ways to stay fit and healthy while having fun and engaging the whole house.